-A first detailed analysis of the cohorts loosing or gaining in different scenarios is possible using Lexis surfaces (Figures 5 and 6).
+A first detailed analysis of the cohorts loosing or gaining in different scenarios is possible using Lexis surfaces (Figures 4, 5 and 6).
 A Lexis surface represents in 3 dimensions the level of a variable associated with a cohort of a given age at a given year.
 The variable considered here is the gain (or loss) of annual welfare of a cohort aged a in a given year t and in a scenario where the carbon tax is recycled through lower proportional income tax compared to the baseline scenario where the carbon tax is recycled through higher lump-sum public spending.
 Annual welfare refers here to the instantaneous utility function of a private agent in the model, and thus depends on the level of consumption and optimal leisure.
-Before the announcement of a reform package in 2010, annual current welfare of one cohort is by assumption equal in both scenarios.
+Before the announcement of a reform package in 2010, annual current welfare of one cohort is by assumption equal between the vaseline scenario A and any of the reform scenarios considered here.
 Graphically, this involves a flat portion in the Lexis surface, at value 0.
-From 2010 onwards, the deformations of the Lexis surfaces mirror the influence of mechanisms of intergenerational redistribution of the second dividend, as measured by its influence on current welfare.
+From 2010 onwards, the deformations of the Lexis surfaces mirror the influence of mechanisms of intergenerational redistribution of the reform scenario, as measured by its influence on current welfare.